Mitie Group Enhances Shareholder Value with Share Buyback - TipRanks.com

 More about Mitie Group plc

-Founded in 1987, Mitie Group plc is a leading UK-based company specializing in technology-led facilities management, transformation, and compliance services.
-The company serves around 3,000 customers in both the public and private sectors, offering services in engineering, security, hygiene, and transformational projects such as decarbonization and telecoms infrastructure.
-Mitie is recognized for its industry-leading ESG credentials and has received multiple awards for its contributions to low carbon solutions and net-zero strategies.
+Founded in 1987, Mitie Group plc is a leading UK-based technology-led Facilities Management, Transformation, and Compliance company.
+With a workforce of 80,000, Mitie partners with approximately 3,000 customers across various sectors, including central government, healthcare, and financial services, providing engineering, security, and hygiene services.
+The company is recognized for its ESG credentials and has received multiple awards for its low carbon solutions and net-zero strategies.

 Technical Sentiment Signal: Buy